shiftmark/VideoFromFrames/README.md

 ### Environment config:

-- Set the required environment variables in an `config/.env` file.
+- Set the required environment variables in a `config/.env` file.
 See the example file: `config/.env.example`
-- At the moment frames, are combined from folder `frames`, from the server host.
+- At the moment frames, are combined from `frames` folder, on the server host.
 Make sure the images are there.
-The filename pattern is `frame<id>.jpg`

 ### Run the server: